Bathsheba Spooner: Trial and execution

-The Spooner murder case was the first capital case in the U.S. history.
 Robert Treat Paine, later the first Attorney General of Massachusetts, prosecuted the case.
 At the trial on April 24, 1778, the household servants testified for the prosecution.
 Levi Lincoln, later U.S. Attorney General under President Thomas Jefferson, defended the accused.
 Brooks and Buchanan had no defense to offer, having signed lengthy confessions.
 Though Ross had signed a similar confession, Lincoln argued that he had no intention of harming the deceased, was not aware of the plan until a few hours before the murder, had not assisted in the murder and pretended to support it to maintain his affair with Bathsheba.
 He argued that Bathsheba had a "disordered mind," that her actions were irrational as evidenced by the lack of a getaway plan.

 All four defendants were found guilty the next day and sentenced to death, with the executions set for June 4, 1778.
 Bathsheba petitioned for a postponement, citing her pregnancy, based on common law principle that protected the life of a fetus if it had quickened.
 Bathsheba was examined by a panel of twelve women and two male midwives.
 All swore that she was not "quick with child."
 When Bathsheba and her confessor, the Rev. Thaddeus Maccarty, protested the report, four of the examiners joined by another midwife and Spooner's brother-in-law, Dr. John Green, conducted a second examination and supported the claim of pregnancy.
 The court did not accept those findings and Bathsheba was hanged alongside Ross, Brooks and Buchanan on July 2 in Worcester's Washington Square before a crowd of 5,000 spectators.
 A post-mortem examination, performed at Bathsheba's request, showed that she was pregnant with "a perfect male fetus of the growth of five months."

 Bathsheba's body was claimed by her sister, Mary Ruggles Green, wife of Dr. John Green.
 She was buried in an unmarked grave on the Green Estate, which today is the site of Green Hill Park in Worcester.